JL907/Sett/README.md

 * Alternate skills for different playstyles.

 ## Change Log
+`1.3.0`
+* Fixed an issue where Facebreaker wasn't displaying the onHit animation
+* Added swing sound effect to Knuckle Down and reduced the frequency of grunt sound effect
+* Lowered volume on hit sound effects.
+* Sett's Movement Speed is now 8 M/S (up from 7 M/S)
+* Facebreaker now properly displays correct radius in description.
+* Facebreaker now applies a slow as well as a stun.
+* Fixed issue where The Show Stopper was canceling sprint.

 `1.2.8`
 * Bug Fix: Problem from 1.2.7 where Sett would only left punch.
 * Bug Fix: Health regen was using the wrong value causing instant healing.